slsa-framework/slsa-policy/README.md

 ##### Policy setup

-1. Create a folder to store the release policies.
-See an example [here](https://github.com/laurentsimon/slsa-org/tree/main/policies/deployment/).
-1. Create a file with your trusted roots.
-See example [org.json](https://github.com/laurentsimon/slsa-org/tree/main/policies/deployment/org.json).
-1. Set up ACLs on the folder and the `org.json` file:
+1. Set up ACLs on for your entire repository:
-    1. Assign ownership via GitHub [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) for the folder and `org.json` file.
+    1. Assign ownership via GitHub [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) for entire repository.
 Set the ownership to the administrators of the policy repository.
+It's important the workflows are also protected by CODEOWNERS.
-    1. Enable [Repository Rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/managing-rulesets-for-a-repository) (formerly Branch Protection) for the branch that stores the policies.
+    1. Enable [Repository Rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/managing-rulesets-for-a-repository) (formerly Branch Protection) for all branches.
 The following settings can be written as one rule, or [split into multiple rules](https://docs.github.com/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets#about-rule-layering).
 They can be specified at the repository level, or the [organization level](https://docs.github.com/enterprise-cloud@latest/organizations/managing-organization-settings/managing-rulesets-for-repositories-in-your-organization).
         1. Require a pull request before merging.
 Under additional settings: Require approvals (select at least 1-2 as the required number of approvals before merging).
         1. Require status checks to pass before merging.
 Under additional settings: Require branches to be up to date before merging (may be problematic for busy repos).
         1. Block force pushes
         1. Restrict deletions
         1. Limit any bypass actors to those that are strictly necessary (i.e. break glass).
         1. Require review from [CODEOWNERS](https://docs.github.com/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/available-rules-for-rulesets#additional-settings).
+1. Add team maintainers as contributors to the repository.
+Give them `write` access.
+Do *NOT* give them admin access.
+Note that you can  do that later when teams create their first policy, see [Policy definition](#policy-definition).
+1. Create a folder to store the deployment policies.
+See an example [here](https://github.com/laurentsimon/slsa-org/tree/main/policies/deployment/).
+1. Create a file with your trusted roots.
+See example [org.json](https://github.com/laurentsimon/slsa-org/tree/main/policies/deployment/org.json).

 ##### Pre-submit validation